ek-ok/neural-artistist/README.md

 # neural-artistist
-Contributors: Ikkei Itoku, Sing Pou Lee, Sean Xu, all from Columbia University, School of Engineering
+Contributors: E.K.
+Itoku, Sing Pou Lee, Sean Xu, all from Columbia University, School of Engineering

 For our Deep Learning class final project, we have independently reproduced the results of [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576.pdf) by Leon A. Gatys, Alexander S. Ecker and Matthias Bethge in 2015^.
 We also conducted a series of experimentations to obtain deeper insights into deep learning mechanisms for style and content transfer in images.

-_^This paper was followed by [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) in 2016 IEEE Conference on Computer Vision and Pattern Recognition, by the same authors._
+This paper was followed by [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) in 2016 IEEE Conference on Computer Vision and Pattern Recognition, by the same authors._

 # How to run